zenorocha/liferay-learn/docs/dxp-cloud/latest/en/infrastructure-and-operations/networking/setting-up-a-client-to-site-vpn-example.md

         eap_identity=%identity
     ```

-1. In your server, replace the `SERVER_EXTERNAL_IP` with your VPN server's external IP and `USERNAME/PASSWORD` with your values:
+1. On your server, replace the `SERVER_EXTERNAL_IP` with your VPN server's external IP and `USERNAME/PASSWORD` with your values:

     ```properties
     SERVER_EXTERNAL_IP="18.188.145.101"
     USERNAME="myuser"
-    PASSWORD="mypassword
+    PASSWORD="mypassword"
     ```

 1. Install the necessary dependencies: